tomplex/virtualb/README.md

 ## virtualb

 A bash wrapper around Python's `virtualenv` tool.
-Inspired by [virtualz](https://github.com/aperezdc/virtualz), it aims to pull all virtualenv management into one place, with explicit and easy to remember subcommands.
+Inspired by [virtualz](https://github.com/aperezdc/virtualz), it aims to pull all virtualenv management into one command, with explicit and easy to remember subcommands.

 ### Usage